munnep/tfe_fdo_minikube/README.md

 You will need to delete this manually with the command shown after the apply.
 Default is `cloudflared tunnel delete tfe-tunnel`.

-Also the minikube cluster must be deleted manually.
+Also the Minikube cluster must be deleted manually.
 `minikube delete -p tfe`